 Twitter shares rise on reports sale to Elon Musk is imminent

-Twitter shares rose on reports the social media company is nearing a deal to sell itself to billionaire Elon Musk.
+Twitter shares rose on Monday on reports the social media company is nearing a deal to sell itself to billionaire Elon Musk.

 The two sides could reach an agreement as soon as Monday, the Wall Street Journal and other outlets reported, less than two weeks after Musk offered to buy the company at a valuation of more than $40 billion.